FREE SHIPPING on orders of $85 or more

 The surname Walls was first found in Gloucestershire where they held a family seat from very ancient times and appeared as holders of lands in the Domesday Book compiled in 1086 by King William of England.
 The name was from the Anglo Saxon Wal, meaning a stranger.
 Wales is a parish, in the union of Worksop, S. division of the wapentake of Strafforth and Tickhill in the West Riding of Yorkshire.
 "This parish, in the Domesday Survey called Walise, belonged to Morcar, Earl of Northumberland, in the reign of Edward the Confessor."
 CITATION[CLOSE]

 Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Walls are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Walls include: Wall, Walls, Wale, Walles and others.

-Walls Settlers in the United States in the 17th Century
+Walls Settlers in United States in the 17th Century

-Walls Settlers in the United States in the 18th Century
+Walls Settlers in United States in the 18th Century

-Walls Settlers in the United States in the 19th Century
+Walls Settlers in United States in the 19th Century

 The Walls Family Crest was acquired from the Houseofnames.com archives.
 The Walls Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.